xan105/InputFusion/README.md

 #### `GAMEPAD_LED=BATTERYLVL`

-When enabled the LEDs of the controller are used to show the battery level of the controller:
+When enabled the LED light of the controller is used to show the battery level of the controller:

   - 100% / Green
   - 75% / Yellow